The Program

 The First 72 Hours Program is an initiative designed to educate the community about emergency preparedness and the role of individuals, communities and Council in emergencies.

 In Victoria, the program was initially developed through Corangamite Shire Council and further refined by Alpine and Moira Shire Councils to encourage other councils and communities to adopt the program.
-Complementary resources have been developed and are now freely available online including a first 72 hours information flyer and emergency plan template.
+Complementary resources have been developed and are freely available online including a The First 72 Hours information flyer and emergency plan template.

 Training X was established in 2024 by Jessica Davison and Jai Edwards to provide disaster preparedness training for individuals and communities.
 With their extensive experience in disaster preparedness, response and recovery, particularly with small and remote communities, Training X is well placed to assist local government in delivering the First 72 Hour program.